tschaub/jugl/resource/attributes/define.rst

     (new jugl.Template("template_id")).process();

-the markup becomes something like:
+The markup becomes something like:

 .. code-block:: html